valory-xyz/ZK-ML-Verifier/SECURITY.md

 ## Reporting a Vulnerability

-The `zkml` team and community take all security bugs in `zkml` seriously.
-Thank you for improving the security of `zkml`.
+The `ZK-ML-Verifier` team and community take all security bugs in `ZK-ML-Verifier` seriously.
+Thank you for improving the security of `ZK-ML-Verifier`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `info@valory.xyz`.